ianc89/flickr_image_study/README.md

 [Link to published Tableau dashboard](https://public.tableau.com/views/flickr_image_display/Dashboard1?:language=en-GB&:display_count=n&:origin=viz_share_link)

+The word embedding can also be visualised in [this public Tableau dashboard](https://public.tableau.com/shared/BZKPX7F4Y?:display_count=n&:origin=viz_share_link) where the embedding is projected across two dimensions and is interactive allowing the user to select different dimensions to explore the patterns.

 # Results

 Running on 990 data points, the clustering results in the following example results.
 The pixel clustering only required the images to be loaded and normalised for pixel intensity.
 The text embedding first required an embedding to be trained (here I only used 10 nodes) and these weights are then loaded and summed to give a point in vector space for each caption which is subsequently used for the clustering.